CloudOpss/fuelphp-crash-course-docker/README.md

 Everything else will be created during the tutorial.

 ## Part 1: Getting Started (Installation and Setup)
-  Docker is built to work Linux based Kernels.
+  Docker is built to work with Linux based Kernels.
 Therefore, a virtual machine is required to develop with Docker on Mac OSX.
 Luckily, Docker realizes the struggle involved with this, and makes using the virtual machine as easy as possible!